degreepath/catalog-differ/over-time-md/management-studies.req.md

 and Career ](http://wp.stolaf.edu/pipercenter/) and other organizations help students with this requirement.

-###  The Electronic Integrative Folder
+###  The Management Studies Capstone

-The electronic integrative folder introduces students to the career planning process, helping them to identify career options and access opportunities.
-The folder includes the results of self-assessment and career exploration activities, a description of future goals, and an academic and experiential action plan, as well as projects, papers, and other work that demonstrate specific skill development.
-The integrative folder is presented using Moodle and a website.
-By interconnecting important pieces in a digital folder, students can demonstrate the interrelatedness of their varied learning experiences.
+The capstone project introduces students to the career planning process, helping them to identify career options and assess opportunities.
+This project includes career exploration activities, a description of future goals, and an academic and experiential action plan, as well as projects, papers, and other work that demonstrate specific skill development.
+The students will enter their materials using Moodle and developing a LinkedIn site.
+By interconnecting important facets of their education and experiential learning, students can demonstrate the relationships between their varied learning experiences.